toydotgame/toydotgame.net/README.txt

 $	bundle install

 Then to run:
-$	bundle exec jekyll serve -qlP 8080
+$	bundle exec jekyll serve -BlqP 8080